Harlequin Euro Festival 2016: Celebrate European culture at Devonshire Square’s free festival

 Patrizia Sechi, Events Manager at Devonshire Square said: ‘The European Football Championships have provided us with the prefect opportunity to put on a vibrant selection of events to celebrate European culture through food, music and art performances.
 Over the next five weeks the rich tapestry of events will unfold, under the Harlequin banner, bringing together members of the public to celebrate in line with the football.’

 - The Harlequin Euro Festival takes place from 10 June – 14 July 2016 on weekday lunchtimes.
 At Devonshire Square’s western courtyard, City of London, EC2M.
 Nearest station: Liverpool Street or Aldgate.
 For more information, visit the Devonshire Square website.

 For a guide to what else is on in London in July, click here.

-Posted on 17 June 2016, in Entertainment, Festivals, London, Music and tagged City of London, Devonshire Square, Harlequin Euro Festival, July 2016, June 2016, london, music.
+Posted on 17 Jun 2016, in Entertainment, Festivals, London, music and tagged City of London, Devonshire Square.
 Bookmark the permalink.
 2 Comments.

 Pingback: Guide to what’s on in London in June 2016 | Memoirs Of A Metro Girl